Table of Contents

 Checking Into a Job

-When checking into a job, you must ensure the Future Serviceable Address is associated to the account.
-Jobs that do not have automated workflows assigned to them, will allow you to check in without providing an error message.
+When checking in to a job, make sure the Future Serviceable Address has been applied to the account.
+If the job does not have automated workflows, you may be able to check in without any error.

 Completed Jobs

-Once a job is completed, whether successfully or failed, you can view the associated address with the job by clicking the details of the job.
-This will open the sidebar and provide you with a preview, or you can select Manage and view the Overview page of the job itself.
+After a job is completed (successful or failed), you can see the address linked to it by clicking the job details.
+This opens a sidebar with a preview, or you can select Manage to open the job’s Overview page.

 Disconnecting an Account